-Set Up Delivery Service for CRM
+Setting Up a Delivery Service for CRM

 Scope: sale

-Who can perform methods: administrator
+Who can execute methods: administrator

 To set up the delivery service, we will sequentially execute the following methods: